Methotrexate (By injection)

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate, lower back or side pain

-- Chest pain, trouble breathing, or blue lips or fingers
+- Chest pain, trouble breathing, blue lips or fingers

 - Dark urine or pale stools, nausea, vomiting, diarrhea, loss of appetite, stomach pain, yellow skin or eyes

-- Fever, chills, dry cough, sore throat, and body aches
+- Fever, chills, dry cough, sore throat, body aches

 - Seizures, confusion, tingling or numbness in your hands, feet, or lips, trouble seeing, headache